 Reason for the pre-commencement condition: The provision of new routes and upgrading of existing public rights of way and permissive bridleways are one of the first operations to take place on site, so it is important that such details have been submitted and approved prior to the commencement of the development, for the reasons stated above.

 Notwithstanding the submitted details, prior to the commencement of the development hereby approved, a detailed scheme for the safe crossing by the public over the haul road of any rights of way or permissive bridleways, shall be submitted to and approved in writing by the Mineral Planning Authority.
 The details shall include the signage to be installed to alert users of the haul road and users of the rights of way or permissive bridleways of the crossing, details of any gates, fences or barriers and surfacing.
-The crossing shall be implemented in accordance with the approved details and made available prior to the first use of the haul road by any HGVs and thereafter shall be retained until the last Phase has been restored.
+The crossing shall be implemented in accordance with the approved details and made available prior to the first use of the haul road by any vehicle over 3.5 tonnes and thereafter shall be retained until the last Phase has been restored.

 Reason: To protect users of the Public Rights of Way, in accordance with Policy MLP 30 of the adopted Worcestershire Minerals Local Plan.